Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Numerical experiments

 In our experiment, the problem parameters are chosen as $n=200$ and $L_2=10$, and the line search parameters are $\alpha=0.5$, $\beta=0.5$, $\sigma_0 = 1$, and $\epsilon = 10^{-10}$.
-In Fig.~\ref{fig:2nd_convex_concave}, we plot the restricted primal-dual gap at the averaged iterate $(\bar{\vx}_N,\bar{\vy}_N)$ and at the last iterate $(\vx_N,\vy_N)$ of the second-order optimistic method.
-For comparison, we also plot the performance of the first-order optimistic method as well as the two convergence bounds in \eqref{eq:eta_bound_2nd} and \eqref{eq:N_bound_2nd}.
-We can see that the second-order method is far superior to the first-order method in terms of the iteration complexity: the first-order method barely makes any progress when the second-order method converges successfully.
-We should note that the poor performance of the first-order method is not contradictory to our theory, as the objective function in the test problem in \eqref{eq:test_prob_2} does not have Lipschitz gradient and hence our convergence bound is not directly applicable.
-Also, the bound in \eqref{eq:eta_bound_2nd} provides a tight upper bound for the second-order method especially in the later stage.
-Moreover, while the $\bigO(N^{-\frac{3}{2}})$ bound in \eqref{eq:N_bound_2nd} does not fit the empirical results as perfectly as we have seen for the first-order method, it captures the convergence behavior of the bound in \eqref{eq:eta_bound_2nd} well.
+In Fig.~\ref{fig:2nd_convex_concave}, we plot the restricted primal-dual gap at the averaged iterate $(\bar{\vx}_N,\bar{\vy}_N)$ and the convergence bounds in \eqref{eq:eta_bound_2nd} for comparison.
+We observe that the second-order method exhibits a sublinear convergence rate in the early stage, which is comparable to our theoretical rate of $\bigO(N^{-\frac{3}{2}})$.
+Moreover, the bound in \eqref{eq:eta_bound_2nd} provides a tight upper bound for the second-order method especially in the later stage.